Perundurai Assembly constituency

 Perundurai is a state assembly constituency in Erode district in Tamil Nadu.
 Its State Assembly Constituency number is 103.
 It covers Perundurai and some parts of Erode City.
-It is included in Tiruppur Lok Sabha constituency.
 The constituency has been in existence since 1957 election.
+Perundurai Assembly Constituency faced By - Elections in the year 1970, 1993 and 2026.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.

 Elections and winners in the constituency are listed below.

 Demographics

 Kongu Vellalar Gounder Community is majorly presented in this Assembly constituency and Senguntha Mudaliar, Vettuva Gounder and Adi Dravida communities are also populated in this constituency.